magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/commands/mftf.md

 #### Description

-Generates an URN catalog to enable PHPStorm to recognize and highlight URNs.
-This is necessary for IDE auto-completion after MFTF `2.3.0`.
+Generates a URN catalog enabling PhpStorm to recognize and highlight URNs.
+It also enables auto-completion in PhpStorm.

 #### Usage

 `generate:urn-catalog <path>`

-`<path>` path to the folder containing PHPStorm's misc.xml file (typically located in `ProjectRoot/.idea/misc.xml`)
+`<path>` is a path to the PhpStorm folder containing a file `misc.xml` (typically located in `<project root>/.idea/`).

 #### Example